Package 'birdscanR'

 # Open the connection with the database

-echovalidationTable = getEchoValidationTable(dbConnection, dbDriverChar)
+echovalidationTable = getEchoValidationTable(dbConnection)

 ## End(Not run)